 John van Willigen and V.C.
-Channa, Law, custom, and crimes against women
+Channa, Law, custom, and crimes against women Corinne A. Kratz, Circumcision, pluralism, and dilemmas of cultural relativism Will Roscoe, "Strange country this". . .

-Corinne A. Kratz, Circumcision, pluralism, and dilemmas of cultural relativism Lila Abu-Lughod, Do Muslim women really need saving?
-Anthropological reflections on cultural relativism and its Others
+Lila Abu-Lughod, Do Muslim women really need saving?
+Anthropological reflections on cultural relativism and its Others or